taw00/dashcore-rpm/README.dashcore-binaries.md

 By default, those `*.repo` files configure your system to only pull from the "stable" repository.

-If you want install the "unstable" software instead, do this:<br />
+NOT RECOMMENDED: If you want install the "unstable" software instead, do this:<br />

 *...fedora:*

 ```
 sudo dnf config-manager --set-disabled dashcore-stable
 sudo dnf config-manager --set-enabled dashcore-unstable
-sudo dnf list|grep dashcore
+sudo dnf list --refresh|grep dashcore
 ```

 *...centos or rhel:*